bemadi/Sales_Projections/README.md

 The goal for this project is to use python to analyze features within a dataset and create regression models that can be used to predict sales in the future.
 Our Data dictionary is as follows:

-Variable Name |	Description
-Item_Identifier -	Unique product ID
-Item_Weight -	Weight of product
+dd = {
+    'Item_Identifier' : 'Unique product ID',
+    'Item_Weight' : 'Weight of Product',
-Item_Fat_Content -	Whether the product is low fat or regular Item_Visibility -	The percentage of total display area of all products in a store allocated to the particular product Item_Type -	The category to which the product belongs Item_MRP -	Maximum Retail Price (list price) of the product Outlet_Identifier -	Unique store ID Outlet_Establishment_Year -	The year in which store was established Outlet_Size -	The size of the store in terms of ground area covered Outlet_Location_Type -	The type of area in which the store is located Outlet_Type -	Whether the outlet is a grocery store or some sort of supermarket Item_Outlet_Sales -	Sales of the product in the particular store.
-This is the target variable to be predicted.
+    'Item_Fat_Content' : 'Whether the product is low fat or regular', 'Item_Visibility' : 'Percentage of total display area of all products in a store allocated to the particular product', 'Item_Type' : 'The category to which the product belongs', 'Item_MRP' : 'Maximum retail price (list price) of the product', 'Outlet_Identifier' : 'Unique Store ID',
+    'Outlet_Establishment_Year' : 'The year in which the store was established', 'Outlet_Size' : 'Size of the store in terms of ground area covered', 'Outlet_Location_Type' : 'Type of area in which the store is located', 'Outlet_Type' : 'Whether the outlet is a grocery store or some other sort of supermarket', 'Item_Outlet_Sales' : 'Sales of the product in the particular store.
+This is the target variable to be predicted.'
+}

 Fig. 1
 ![image](https://user-images.githubusercontent.com/98555801/161663984-a838c472-1385-4869-ac34-46276db75e53.png)